 To enter the Physician Assistant Program, one must be eligible for admission to Mississippi College.
 The Physician Assistant Program admits one class of 36 new students each year, at the beginning of the summer semester.
-All applications are accepted though the Central Application Service for Physician Assistants (CASPA).
+All applications are accepted through the Central Application Service for Physician Assistants (CASPA).
 Applicants must submit their completed applications to CASPA with ample time for verification by January 15th of the matriculation year.
-Competitive applicants will be invited to a multiple mini interview (MMI) occurring in the fall or spring.
-Prospective students must have completed all prerequisites before matriculation into the PA Program.
+Competitive applicants will be invited to a multiple mini-interview (MMI) occurring in the fall or spring.
+Prospective students must have completed all prerequisites before matriculation into the

+PA Program.
 Applicants may have no more than two outstanding prerequisite courses (not including labs) at the time of application to the Program.
-No transfer credit will be allowed from other PA programs and advanced placement is not permitted.
-The PA Program Admissions Committee is duly constituted of Program core faculty and other Mississippi College teaching faculty who make the final selection of applicants into the Program.
-The Program uses a rolling admissions process, which means applications will be reconsidered by the Admissions Committee throughout the admission cycle.
+No transfer credit from other PA programs will be allowed, and advanced placement is not permitted.
+The PA Program Admissions Committee is duly constituted of Program core faculty and other Mississippi College teaching faculty who select applicants for the Program.
+The Program uses a rolling admissions process, which means the Admissions Committee will reconsider applications throughout the admission cycle.

 Admission to the Physician Assistant Program is highly competitive.
-The Admissions Committee considers a number of factors and attributes captured on the CASPA application when selecting applicants for interviews and for matriculation into the Program.
-Exceptions to the published prerequisite requirements are considered by the Admissions Committee on a case-by-case basis and only under exceptional circumstances.
+Therefore, the Admissions Committee considers several factors and attributes captured on the CASPA application when selecting applicants for interviews and matriculation into the Program.
+The Admissions Committee considers exceptions to the published prerequisite requirements on a case-by-case basis and only under exceptional circumstances.